 The unified electrical grid in the DPRK apparently dates back to 1958.
-The DPRK T&D system must manage a fairly complex grid of 62 power plants, 58 substations, and 11 regional transmission and
+The DPRK T&D system must manage a fairly complex grid of 62 power plants, 58 substations, and 11 regional transmission and dispatching centers.
+The T&D system is supposed to be controlled by the Electric Power Production and Dispatching and Control Centre (EPPDCC) in Pyongyang.

 The system of electricity dispatching is inefficient, minimally or not at all automated, and prone to failure.
-Estimates of transmission and distribution (T&D) losses vary from an official 16 percent up to more than 50 percent, but any estimates of T&D losses are difficult to confirm, as there is minimal end-use metering in the DPRKa.
+Estimates of transmission and distribution (T&D) losses vary from an official 16 percent up to more than 50 percent, but any estimates of T&D losses are difficult to confirm, as there is minimal end-use metering in the DPRKu.
 Connections between the elements of the T&D system were, as of the early 1990s, reportedly operated literally by telephone and telex, without the aid of automation or computer systems.
-This system results in poor frequency control, poor power factors, and power outagesx.
+This system results in poor frequency control, poor power factors, and power outagesv.
 Outages on the grid are reportedly frequent, and the process of reacting to outages and isolating areas where the outages occur is cumbersome and slow, often resulting in a cascading series of outages (and further delays in restoring power).
 Poor frequency control and low power factors can damage end-use equipment, and can shorten the life of T&D components.
 In addition, outages result in significant economic losses as a result of lost industrial production and services.
 As of 1990, the EPPDCC lacked direct access to even the most rudimentary data from power plants and substations, having direct readout of neither measurements such as voltage, current, active power, frequency, nor status indicators such open/close conditions of circuit breaker or switch positions.
 The only exception to this lack of access as of 1990 were links to three power plants, but even these links were reportedly "slow and outdated".